-Each Program has an Enrollment Application that clearly outlines your tuition and other student fees and charges related to enrollment as well as any additional and specific student requirements, expectations, and responsibilities.
+Each Program has an online Student Program Enrollment Application that clearly outlines tuition and other student fees related to enrollment and a Program Overview of any additional and specific student requirements, expectations, and responsibilities.

 WHAT IS THE MAXIMUM NUMBER OF STUDENTS IN A TYPICAL CLASSROOM OR LABORATORY/SHOP SETTINGS?